FTSE 100 futures: Will Friday’s 143 point dip continue into the next week?

 The UK’s leading supermarket chain Tesco also posted a 1% year-on-year increase in sales for Q1 2021, up to £13.4 billion.
 This might not seem significant, but the three months to May in 2020 coincided with mass levels of panic buying due to the pandemic’s onset.
 A minor improvement on last year’s unprecedented demand means that this trading update shouldn’t be considered as sluggish as it appeared at face value.

 Trade the FTSE 100 index over the weekend with IG

 Opportunity isn’t restricted to office hours when it comes to trading indices like the FTSE 100.
-At IG, you can trade indices 24/5 with SG’s number-one trading provider.
-We offer greater access to major indices like the FTSE 100 than any other SG provider.
+At IG, you can trade indices when you want with the UK’s number-one trading provider.
+We offer greater access to major indices like the FTSE 100 than any other UK provider.

 Take a position on indices

 Deal on the world’s major stock indices today.

 - Trade the lowest Wall Street spreads on the market

 - 1-point spread on the FTSE 100 and Germany 40